Joshhhuaaa/EnhancedSC/README.md

 >
 > <img src="https://github.com/user-attachments/assets/c192014d-327b-4f5a-86fb-5750cbef8132" width="640"/>
 >
 > You can manually save in the pause menu or use the checkpoint system.
-Optionally, you can modify this layout to assign Quick Save (F5) and Quick Load (F8) to the rear grip buttons or either touchpad.
+Optionally, you can modify this layout to assign Quick Save (F5) and Quick Load (F8) to the rear grip buttons or either trackpad.

 ## Uninstallation
 To manually remove Enhanced SC from your game installation: